Canada’s First One Planet Community

 Local & Sustainable Food

 Zibi will serve as a model for integrating agriculture into the urban landscape.
-Easy access to seasonal, local and sustainably produced food will help residents enjoy healthier, fresher diets and support local farms and vendors – all while reducing the carbon footprint of residents’ diets by 60%.
+Easy access to seasonal, local and sustainably produced food will help residents enjoy healthier, fresher diets and support local farms and vendors.

 Sustainable Water

 Zibi’s urban design prevents local flooding and the pollution of watercourses.
-Best practices in water conservation, efficiency and recycling and surface water management have been adopted with an ultimate aim to reuse water without an adverse environmental impact.
+Best practices in water conservation, efficiency and recycling and surface water management have been adopted with an ultimate aim to reuse water.

 Land & Nature